 But don't worry, there are ways to keep yourself safe.
 Here in this blog, we will illustrate to you how to identify signs of romance scams based on real-life scenarios so that you can keep yourself safe and secure online.

-A romance scam is an internet scam in which a person fraudulently purports to have a romantic interest for the sole reason of manipulating and emotionally and financially taking advantage of the other.
+A romance scam is an internet scam in which a person fraudulently purports to have a romantic interest for the sole reason of manipulating and taking emotional and financial advantage of the other.

 They typically start on dating sites, social media, or even as random messages.
 The aim of the scammer is usually to win the trust and affection of the victim and then utilize such trust to steal money or sensitive information.